18mm Dragonfly Monocopter

 growl and tears into the sky leaving a unique, corkscrew smoke

-all flying conditions and are nearly impossible to get stuck in trees
+and are nearly impossible to get stuck in trees or power lines.

-Each kit is constructed from the highest quality Basswood
+Each kit is constructed from the highest quality, sustainable Basswood

-built in a single evening using ordinary craft tools and supplies.
+in a single evening using ordinary craft tools and supplies.

-These kits are recommended for experienced modelers who
+These kits are recommended for experienced modelers who will

 appreciate their unusual construction techniques and flight

-Instructions for building a suitable pad out of readily available materials are
+for building a suitable pad out of readily available materials are

 Specifications: Wing Span: 6 inches, Weight 0.8 oz (22 grams)